dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**Use your smile to change the world; don't let the world change your smile.**
+**It only takes one person to make you happy and change your life: YOU.**

-Chinese proverb
+Charles Orlando